 Founded in 2001 by Eugene Carr, the New York City-based company became the leader in e-marketing technology serving arts and non-profit organizations with its first product, PatronMail, used by over 1,500 cultural clients in every state and eight countries overseas.

-PatronManager CRM, launched in 2010, has a client base of over 350 organizations and was built in partnership with salesforce.com and the Salesforce Foundation.
+PatronManager CRM, launched in 2010, has a client base of over 500 organizations and was built entirely on the salesforce.com platform.
 A 100% cloud-based system, it enables organizations to condense their vital customer information into one system, accessible by the entire staff.
 With PatronManager CRM, organizations can sell more tickets, target marketing and fundraising efforts more effectively, provide better customer service at the box office and beyond, and make their staff more efficient through collaboration.

 Eugene Carr, founder and CEO of Patron Technology, has been an innovator in the area of e-marketing for arts & cultural organizations since 1996, when he founded CultureFinder.com.
 Initially funded by AOL.com and Comcast, it became an award-winning nationwide arts calendar and online ticketing service.

 Gene earned a BA in history from Oberlin College, and a music degree from Oberlin Conservatory, earning Phi Kappa Lambda honors, and then earned an MBA from Columbia Business School.
 Gene worked in arts management serving as the executive director of the American Symphony Orchestra from 1991 to 1996.